tortuvshin/open-source-flutter-apps/README.md

 ### Health and Fitness

 - [Weight Tracker](https://github.com/MSzalek-Mobile/weight_tracker) - Weight Tracker is an application dedicated for people who want to dump or maintain weight by [Marcin Szałek](https://github.com/MarcinusX).

-### Intertainment

-- [CineReel](https://github.com/kserko/CineReel) - You can see lists for Now playing, Top Rated, Popular and Upcoming movies by [serko](https://github.com/kserko).
-- [Fluttery Filmy](https://github.com/ibhavikmakwana/Fluttery-Filmy) - Movie app which is developed using flutter and powered by tmdb. by [Bhavik Makwana](https://github.com/ibhavikmakwana).
-- [Toughest](https://github.com/MDSADABWASIM/Toughest) - Tricky questions and answer- Offline Interview Q/A by [MD SADAB WASIM](https://github.com/MDSADABWASIM).
-- [Sandwhich](https://github.com/MotionMobs/Sandwhich) - An app to solve the age-old sandwich debate built using machine learning, Flutter, and TensorFlow Lite by [MotionMobs](https://github.com/MotionMobs)

 ### Games